Dombarth/tilers-sydney/bathroom-tiling.md

 ### Waterproofing

 In NSW, wet areas must be waterproofed by a licensed waterproofer before tiling.
-The tiler doesn't apply the membrane, but the two trades need to coordinate:
+Harbour Tiling holds a builders licence and is licensed to perform waterproofing, so we handle both waterproofing and tiling in-house:

 - The substrate must be ready before waterproofing
 - The membrane must cure fully before tiling (usually 24–72 hours depending on product and conditions)